kvnptl/practice_git/README.md

 Student 1 & 2: divide the check condition into two parts

-5. Project title: Validating email addresses with Git and Version Control
+**5. Project title: Validating email addresses with Git and Version Control**

 Description: Create a program to validate email addresses using Python and use Git and GitHub for version control